Adhesives

 Parts:

-West System resins, hardener, pumps and micro-fiber fillers.
+West System epoxy resins for finishing surfaces, hardener, fast epoxy glues, pumps and fillers.

 MEK or Acetone.